alexpaul/Objective-C-Primer/Challenges.md

 # Challenges

+## Question 1
-### 1. Write a program that subtracts the value 15 from 87 and displays the result, together with an appropriate message.
+Write a program that subtracts the value 15 from 87 and displays the result, together with an appropriate message.

 ```objective-c
 int main(int argc, const char * argv[]) {